-MURC also took the lead in building a database of research and researchers within the College of Public Service.
-MURC conducted ongoing research and evaluating activities in support of the Jackson AARP Chapter's "Quality of Life Survey", and the Jackson Medical Mall's "Tenant Satisfaction Evaluation Project".
+Additionally, MURC conducted three training workshops (Accessing Census Data; How to use Measures of Central Tendency Statistics; and Planning an Evaluation Project).
+MURC hosted a visit from the Ronald E. McNair Scholars Program whereby 10 students participated in a presentation on the research process, and a hands-on learning research activity (July 11, 2018).
+MURC also took the lead in building a database of research taking place within the College of Public Service.
+MURC conducted ongoing research and evaluation activities in support of the Jackson AARP Chapter's "Quality of Life Survey", and the Jackson Medical Mall's "Tenant Satisfaction Evaluation Project".
 Finally, MURC secured \$230,790 in contract awards (i.e., \$175,000 Better Together Commission evaluation project; and the \$55,790 East Biloxi Community Needs Assessment).